DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

    ![Tests complete](adc_gui_1.40_after_complete.png)

    * __IMPORTANT__: If tests complete, check for bad input pins by examining the plot labeled "Input Pin Mean [ADC]" on the summary plot titled "External Clock 2 MHz".
-If the value is higher than a few 100 ADC counts, __LABEL CHIP AS BAD__.
+If the value is >= 3000 ADC counts, __LABEL CHIP AS BAD__.

   ![Bad Input Pins](bad_input_pin.png)